If you’re thinking about creating a website or blog, you’ve probably heard of WordPress.

 The WordPress dashboard (look at the screenshot above) is your business website or blog’s control panel.
 From here, you can manage all aspects of your site, including-

 - And changing your website’s appearance (Plugins, Themes)

 The WordPress commenting system allows your website or blog’s visitors to leave comments on your posts and pages.
 This feature can be turned on or off, and you can moderate comments to ensure that only appropriate comments are published.

 WordPress supports multiple users, so you can give others access to your website or blog to help you manage it.
-You can also control what each user can do, such as whether they can publish posts or edit pages.
+You can also control what each user can do, there is a separate rule set for each user individually.

-There are 6 user roles (Super Admin, Administrator, Editor, Author, Contributor, and Subscriber) by default and you can add more custom user roles via plugins.
+There are 6 user roles (Super Admin, Administrator, Editor, Author, Contributor, and Subscriber) by default and you can add more custom user roles through plugins.

-What is a WordPress Theme & How It Works
+What is a WordPress Theme and How It Works

 A WordPress theme is a collection of files that work together to produce a graphical interface with an underlying unifying design for a website.
 These files are called template files.

 A theme modifies the way the site is displayed, without modifying the underlying software.
 Themes may include customized template files, image files (*.jpg, *.gif), style sheets (.css), custom Pages, as well as any necessary code files (.php).

 Themes are made up of template files, which are then put together to create the graphical interface.